Lecturer in Accounting

 Queen’s Management School seeks to appoint a Lecturer in Accountancy to undertake research in line with the School’s research strategy, teach at undergraduate and postgraduate level and contribute to the School’s administration/outreach activity.

 - PhD in Accounting or related discipline (or within 6 months of completion)

-- Ability to teach and assess courses in the area of Accounting and related fields at University level
+- Demonstrable ability to teach and assess courses in the area of Accounting and related fields at University level

-The University is committed to equality of opportunity and to selection on merit.
-It welcomes applications from all suitably qualified persons.
-However, as people with disabilities and females are currently under-represented in this particular category of work, it would particularly welcome applications from these groups.
+The University is committed to equality of opportunity and welcomes applications from all.
+However, our employment monitoring data tells us that individuals from Black, Asian and Minority Ethnic (BAME) communities, people with a disability and those who identify as LGBT+ are currently under-represented at the University.
+Also females are currently under-represented in this category of work.
+As such, we particularly welcome applications from these individuals.

 As you may be aware, Queen’s is recognised as one of the most diverse organisations in Northern Ireland.
 We are committed to ensuring our workplace is a safe, welcoming and inclusive place to work, which is why we subscribe to Equality Charter Marks such as Stonewall Workplace Equality Index, Diversity Charter Mark NI and Athena SWAN.